WireframeTool

 Step 4: Package handoff context

 Before kickoff, confirm acceptance criteria, risk owners, dependencies, and sequencing with handoff docs.
+Keep a clear audit trail with version history so reviewers and engineers can see what changed between approvals and why.

 Step 5: Track delivery signals